 Fully grasping the overall tone and atmosphere of this song requires headphones that can accurately represent the human voice.

 The melancholy singing gives wind to push the sails and a strong bass line serves as the anchor.
-Without each element getting it’s proper representation, it’s nearly impossible to truly capture the essence of this song.
+Without each element getting its a proper representation, it’s nearly impossible to truly capture the essence of this song.

 Listen to the full audio for “Growing Out Of Orbit” below: